 How Far Back Does FBI Fingerprinting Go?
 (How Far Back Does Fingerprinting Go?)

-A fingerprint check is also required to purchase a firearm and for immigration into the United States.
-Professional licenses in certain fields may legally require the FBI background check as well.
+A fingerprint check is also required to purchase a firearm and for immigration into the United States.9,12 Professional licenses in certain fields may legally require an FBI background check as well.

 Since your fingerprint is yours alone forever, the information the FBI retains on the fingerprint background check can go back forever… essentially as long as you have had your fingerprints.

-The FBI has made it easy to perform fingerprint background checks using the Identity History Summary check tool, online, but many people wonder how long does FBI background check take?
+The FBI has made it easy to perform fingerprint background checks using the Identity History Summary check tool online,1 but many people wonder how long it takes for an FBI records check to be completed.

-Current processing times for electronic submittal is 3-5 days (depending on various factors) and for mail-in applications, 2-4 weeks, depending on a number of factors.
-Follow the steps for an expedited FBI background check if you need results in 1 week or less.
+Current processing time for electronic submittal is 3-5 days (depending on various factors) and for mail-in applications, 2-4 weeks, depending on a number of factors.
+Follow the steps for a fast-track FBI background screening if you need results in 1 week or less.

-To get started, you must submit a request for your fingerprint background check using one of the below methods:
+To get started, you must submit a request for your fingerprint background check using one of the below methods:5

-1. Make the request through an FBI-approved channeler
+1. Make the request through an FBI-authorized channeler.11

 A channeler is a private firm that has contracted with the FBI to process fingerprint collection and submit the report back to you once completed.